ckellum/endzone-oracle/AUTO_UPDATE_SYSTEM_GUIDE.md

 ### **What Happens Next:**

 - ✅ predictions.json is now on GitHub
-- ✅ All users' apps will auto-download it within 7 days
+- ✅ All users' apps will auto-download it within 12 hours
-- ✅ Users on Settings can manually refresh immediately
+- ✅ Users can manually refresh immediately in Settings
 - ✅ No app update needed!

 ---